perez987/XMLFolderStructure/README.md

 ## Appicon

-Appicon based on an icon of [Flaticon](https://www.flaticon.com/free-icons/files-and-folders)
+Appicon based on an image of [Flaticon](https://www.flaticon.com/free-icons/files-and-folders)

 ## License